How Do Mortgage Brokers Get Paid?

 When making amongst the largest financial commitments of your life, it’s important to understand how mortgage providers – such as your mortgage broker – get paid to ensure your best interests are always front and centre.
-That’s why we’ve outlined below how mortgage brokers, including nesto mortgage specialists, are paid.
+That’s why we’ve outlined below how mortgage brokers are paid.
 In most cases, it’s free for you to use a broker, and you benefit greatly by using an expert every time you need a new mortgage or to renew or refinance an existing one.

-- Working with a mortgage broker is typically free for borrowers
+- Working exclusively with a mortgage broker is typically free for borrowers

 - Mortgage brokers are paid a commission (finder’s fee) by the lender once your mortgage funds

 - Mortgage broker commissions vary depending on the lender, but typically range between 0.5% and 1.2% of your full mortgage amount

 Mortgage brokers are paid a commission (or finder’s fee) by the lender once your mortgage funds.
 That means it’s always in your mortgage broker’s best interest to keep clients happy throughout the homebuying and mortgage processes, and beyond.

 Mortgage brokers are independent providers who work for you, not the bank or any other lender, and they have access to multiple lenders including banks, credit unions and trust companies.
 More choice means mortgage brokers are better able to negotiate a mortgage product and mortgage rates that best meets your specific needs.

 Mortgage brokers receive deep discounts for borrowers because they do all the work for the lender, as opposed to the lender having to pay a frontline sales staff member’s salary, commissions and benefits.